 A collection of bands of every particular report can be accessed by the report’s Bands property.
 The collection of bands and its items can be modified in different ways:

 In the Properties window, select a report, and click the ellipsis button for the Bands property.
-This will invoke the Report Editor dialog box, in which a hierarchical tree of report bands is be displayed.
+This will invoke the Report Editor dialog, in which a hierarchical tree of report bands is be displayed.
 In this window, you can add or remove bands, and also edit their properties.

 The Report Editor dialog window is shown on the image below:

-Another way to invoke the Report Editor dialog box is to choose the Edit and Reorder Bands… option in a report’s smart tag, as shown on the image below.
+Another way to invoke the Report Editor dialog is to choose the Edit and Reorder Bands option in a report’s smart tag, as shown on the image below.
 Note that this smart tag is shown in the top left corner of the report designer.

-If you want to add a new band of a particular type, you may use the report shortcut menu.
-Right-click a report area at design time, as shown in the image below, and select the Insert Band option in the shortcut menu:
+If you want to simply add a new band of a particular type, you may use the report shortcut menu.
+Right-click a report area at design time, as shown in the image below, and select the Insert Band option on the shortcut menu: